 10. Complete the hot file and release of information form for a background check.
 On page one, complete the “Person” box only.
 Do not complete page two.
 On page three, complete in full.
 Take the completed form to the UCA Police Department before match day.
 Hot File Form and Authority to Release Information

 Interns are required to enroll and pay for 24 hours of graduate credit (18 of which count towards the Master of Science degree).
 The outline below details the breakdown of the hours:

 First Summer – Management Emphasis

-Summer I (6 hours)- FACS 5315 Nutrition Services Practicum I (does not count towards MS degree)
+Summer I (6 hours): FACS 5315 Nutrition Services Practicum I (does not count towards MS degree)

 FACS 5321 Nutrition Services Administration